 Rhode Island's Sales Tax By The Numbers:

-Rhode Island has a higher-than-average sales tax, including when local sales taxes from Rhode Island's 39 local tax jurisdictions are taken into account.
+Rhode Island has a higher-than-average state sales tax rate, but the actual sales tax rates in most Rhode Island cities are lower than average when local sales taxes from Rhode Island's 28 local tax jurisdictions are taken into account.

 Rankings by Average State + Local Sales Tax: